 Finally, we consider the reduced problem on $ \mathcal{M}_1$, as given by \eqref{norm12red}, with $\delta$ sufficiently small; Equation~\eqref{norm12red} is then singularly perturbed with respect to the small parameter $\delta$, written in the intermediate time $t$.
-To classify the folded singularities $q^\mp$ of $\mathcal{M}_1$, we project the flow of \eqref{norm12red} onto $\mathcal{M}_1$ \cite{szmolyan2001canards}: using the algebraic representation of $\mathcal{M}_1$ in \eqref{M1}, we can apply the chain rule to find
+To classify the folded singularities $q^\mp$ of $\mathcal{M}_1$, we project the flow of \eqref{norm12red} onto $\mathcal{M}_1$ \cite{szmolyan2001canards}: recalling that $\mathcal{M}_1$ is defined by $ f(x,y) =0 $, we can apply the chain rule to find